johnsiilver/webgear/README.md

 This example will simply read the query string and if there is a "name" key will print hello to that name.

 But Dynamic can do much more.
 You can create a type that has access to databases or clients to other services and then use a method on that type to implement the DynamicFunc().
-Then that func can grab all kinds of data or record data in response to a request.
+Then that func can access other data or record data in response to a request.

-I find for many of my needs I never need to go to WASM or Javascript using just Dynamic.
+I find for many of my needs I never need to go to WASM or Javascript and just use Dynamic.

 ### Example: What about Events?